 For questions or to get involved contact: George Wilson

 Gallery Rifle Shooting is a popular shooting sport throughout the world.
 OCSA gallery rifle uses .22 long rifles shot at a distance of 50 feet.
 The top five shooters for the night constitute the team score.
-The Gallery rifle team is part of the South Shore Pistol a & Rfile League.
+The Gallery rifle team is part of the South Shore Pistol a & Rifle League.

 Matches usually consist of: